Instructor: Andrew Olendzki

 Integrated Dharma is a new approach to understanding and embodying the teachings of the Buddha.
 It is intended to bring contemporary people living in the modern world into very intimate contact with the thoughts and words of the historical Buddha.
 The approach is respectful of the classical tradition and faithful to the original teachings, but also secular in its orientation and focused more on the practical psychology of Buddhism than upon its religious or metaphysical aspects.

-Participants are invited to look closely at two ideas presented in the classical texts each week, and to investigate the meaning of these teachings in the context of their own lives and their own practice.
+Participants are invited to look closely at two ideas presented in the classical texts in each unit, and to investigate the meaning of these teachings in the context of their own lives and their own practice.
 The passages are short, carefully selected, and presented in a way that is easily accessible.
 The primary work of the program is not to cover a lot of material, but to penetrate deeply into the meaning of key teachings and see how they are demonstrated in one’s own experience and relevant to one’s own life.
+Students are encouraged to investigate the teachings slowly, one unit each week, but have access to all the material at once and can take the course at any pace of their own choosing.

 The Integrated Dharam Program consists of three parts: